Privacy policy

 The legal basis that enables this data processing is the performance of a contract put in place through acceptance of the General Conditions of Use.

-- Autocomplete of information in the User registration process.
+2. Autocomplete of information in the User registration process.
 When required, the Responsible Party may process the User's Data to pre-fill some of the data requested during the registration process, which is the creation of an account and registration as a User.
 The treatment aims to facilitate User registration in the services offered by the Responsible, in those cases where the Responsible already has pertinent information.
-The User may modify any data pre-filled in the registration forms before sending them to the Responsible Party for the creation of the user account.
+The User may modify any data that is pre-filled in the registration forms, before its submission to the Responsible for the creation of the User's account.
 The processed data will only be those indicated in the registration forms.
 Depending on the context in which the user registration process is carried out, the Responsible Party may obtain the data from a different source:

 What is the legal basis for this processing?

-The legal basis that enables this processing is the performance of a contract put in place through acceptance of the General Conditions of Use and any specific conditions of the Programme concerned stipulated by the Institution concerned.
-We also consider that transfers to Institutions with Programmes on which Users enrol qualify as occasional transfers, as we will only transfer the Data when Users decide to enrol.
-Both instances justify the international transfers we may perform when transferring the Data of these Users to Institutions located outside the country in which the Users are located, in countries not recognised as secure by the data protection authorities.
+The legal basis that allows this processing is the execution of a contract that materializes with the acceptance of the General Conditions of Use and the specific conditions of the corresponding Program or Course with Limited Places provided by the Institution in question.
+Also, we consider that the transfers to Institutions in whose Programs or Courses with Limited Places the Users enroll are occasional transfers, as we will only do this when the Users decide to register for them.
+Both issues justify the international transfers that we may carry out when transferring the data of such Users to Institutions located outside the country they are in, in countries not recognized as safe by data protection authorities.

 We will use this profile to send them customised, exclusively academic communications, which may be in relation to courses, grants, employment, training, contents, workshops and others.